funkyfuture/docker-nest-of-serpents/README.md

 the [Pyston sources](https://github.com/dropbox/pyston),
 and [PyPy's builds](http://pypy.org/download.html).

-The image is supposed to be a base for testing Python-code against historical and most recent interpreters.
+The images are supposed to be a base for testing Python-code against historical and most recent interpreters.
 Some further tools for are on board, see below.

 ### pip